isomorphic-software/smartclient-docs/classes/TreeGrid.md

 (Note '\[\_rtl\]' means that "\_rtl" will be attached if isRTL() is true for this widget).

 If [TreeGrid.showSelectedOpener](#attr-treegridshowselectedopener) is true the URL for selected nodes will append the string `"_selected"` to the image URLs described above.
 So for a connectorImage set to `{baseName}.{extension}`, the URLs for selected records would be `{baseName}_ancestor[_rtl]_selected.{extension}`, `{baseName}_single[_rtl]_selected.{extension}`, etc.

-**When set to an _SCStatefulImgConfig:_** _it should contain entries for the default _\_base_ state, as well as the custom states listed above.
-These entries may be set to any combination of supported src strings, including file-paths and sprite-strings._

 ### Groups